Prosecutors ask for accusers to testify at Cosby sentencing

-PHILADELPHIA (AP) — Prosecutors in the sexual assault case against Bill Cosby are asking a judge to allow testimony at his sentencing hearing about uncharged criminal conduct.
+PHILADELPHIA (AP) — Prosecutors in the sexual assault case against Bill Cosby asked a judge Tuesday to allow testimony at his sentencing hearing about uncharged criminal conduct.

-In a filing Tuesday, Montgomery County prosecutors asked permission to present multiple witnesses who say Cosby drugged and sexually assaulted them.
+A Montgomery County prosecutor asked permission to present multiple witnesses who he expects will testify that Cosby drugged and or sexually assaulted them.
 Sentencing is scheduled for Sept.
-24. It was unclear who or how many witnesses prosecutors planned to call, but the filing says Cosby has not been charged with crimes related to their claims.
+24, when the judge is also expected to hear arguments on whether to accept a recommendation to classify Cosby as a sexually violent predator.

-A spokesman for the 81-year-old comedian says he has no comment on the filing.
+It was unclear who or how many witnesses District Attorney Kevin Steele planned to call, but the filing said Cosby has not been charged with crimes related to their claims.

-A jury convicted Cosby in April on three counts of aggravated indecent assault related to allegations made by Andrea Constand.
-Five additional women were allowed to testify at his trial despite no criminal charges being filed in those allegations.
+“The maxim that uncharged conduct may be considered to assess a defendant’s dangerousness to the community, character, background and rehabilitative needs has been repeatedly applied over the past 35 years,” Steele wrote in his filing.

 Most Read Nation & World Stories